-In the National Institutional Ranking Framework (NIRF Ranking by the MHRD), St. Thomas College was ranked among the best 100 colleges in India, for three consecutive years since 2018, namely, Rank 78, Rank 54, Rank 63 and Rank 64 in the years 2018, 2019, 2020 and in 2021 respectively.
+In the National Institutional Ranking Framework (NIRF Ranking by the MHRD), St. Thomas College was ranked among the best 100 colleges in India, for four consecutive years since 2018, namely, Rank 78, Rank 54, Rank 63, Rank 64 and Rank 63 in the years 2018, 2019, 2020, 2021 and in 2022 respectively.
 In May 2019, the College was selected as a Mentor College under UGC Paramarsh Scheme to mentor unaccredited Higher Education Institutions to enable them to get accredited.
 In 2020, the College was selected under Star College Scheme of Department of Bio Technology, Govt. of India.
 The Institution Innovation Council (IIC) established at St. Thomas College (Autonomous), Thrissur, obtained 4 Stars by Innovation Cell, Ministry of Education, Govt. of India, for the activities undertaken during the period 2020-2021.
 St. Thomas College (Autonomous) Thrissur, acquired the status of Recognized Social Entrepreneurship, Swachhta & Rural Engagement Cell Institution, Ministry of Education, Government of India, in 2020.
 The college was awarded FIST 2020 Research Project in March 2021.
 The College was certified with ISO 9001:2015 in November 2021.
 The new Centenary Library-Santhome Athenaeum- was inaugurated on 06th December 2021.

 The College has built up over the years extensive resources necessary to support and accommodate more than 3000 students and twenty-three teaching Departments that encompassed 160 teachers who taught the undergraduates and helped the postgraduates in their specializations.
 The College Library houses nearly one lakh of volumes and is one of the largest and oldest collections of books maintained by the Colleges in Kerala.
 The location of the College near the Sahitya Academy, the Lalita Kala Academy, the Sangeeta Nataka Academy, the Archaeological Museum, the State Museum, the Zoo, the Public Library, and various other institutions of higher learning in the medical, engineering, agricultural specialisations and fine arts, provide the students with unique opportunities not available elsewhere in Kerala.